-Position I

-Steering unlocked.
-Ignition and all main electrical circuits are disabled.
-The ignition key should not be left in this position for too long to avoid discharging the battery.
+I The ignition and all main electrical circuits are disabled.

+Note: Do not leave the ignition key in this position for too long to avoid discharging the battery.
-Positon II

-Ignition switched on, all electrical circuits operational.
-Warning and indicator lamps illuminate.
-This is the key position when driving, and must also be selected when being towed.
+II The ignition is switched on.
+All electrical circuits are operational.
+Warning lamps and indicators illuminate.
+This is the key position when driving.
+You must also select it when being towed.

-Postion III

-Starter motor activated.
+III The starter motor is activated.
 Release the key as soon as the engine starts.